The Unprecedented Clare & Tayshia Bachelorette Drama & Rumors, Explained

 The Rumor: Clare Crawley left The Bachelorette

+Why would we need a new bachelorette at all, you may ask?
+Because there has been a rumor that Crawley had indeed opted out of the gig.
 Over the weekend, US Weekly reported that contestants who were vetted to be on the show but ultimately weren't cast for Crawley season were contacted by producers, and were asked "to come to La Quinta within 24 hours.”
 The show has reportedly only been filming for two weeks, and things seemed to be back on track when fans were glad to see that Crawley's new pool of suitors were more age appropriate (read: over 30) than the pre-COVID batch.
 But according to US Weekly's source, “when producers reached back out, out of the blue, it was very apparent that something had happened with production.”

 While a bachelor or bachelorette has never left the show mid-season before, Crawley notably left Bachelor In Paradise mid-filming in 2014 because of a rift in her relationship with Zack Kalter, so Crawley has proven to be a woman who isn't going to stick something out just because cameras are rolling.